joostdecock/site/pages/docs/patterns/bruce/index.md

 > This is probably the hardest seam in the pattern.
 Take it slow, and you'll be fine.
 {:.comment}

+> ##### Or enclose these seams by sandwiching them between the fronts
+>
+> While it's a bit more work, you can enclose this seam if you baste the insets to a single one of the front pieces first,
+> and then sew your front pieces together with the insets sandwiched inside.
+>
+> Sew the front darts separately and turn the whole thing inside out, and you have a nice seamless package area in front.
+{:.tip}

 ### Step 4: Join second inset and fronts
 {% include figure.html
     url='/img/patterns/bruce/step03-d.png'